liberjul/liberjul.github.io/pages/Publications.md

 ## Master's Thesis

 Understanding the roles of interkingdom microbial interactions, microbial traits, and host factors in the assembly of plant microbiomes.
-(2021) *Awaiting publication by ProQuest*.
+(2021) [PDF](/pdfs/Masters_Thesis_Liber_Julian_final.pdf)

 ## Papers